Canson: Products

 Cotton paper is durable and holds up to water, rubber cement and wax treatments.
 They also make sketch pads, rolls and sheets of paper with different tooth and weight.
 This is for graphite, pastel, charcoal and ink use.

 Canson also produces specialty sheets and framing board for chalk pastel use under the brand-name Mi-Teintes.
 Composed of 60% cotton, the sheets are heavy, rough in texture, and come in 60 colors.

 Canson and the Louvre

 Since 2010, Canson is a major sponsor of the Louvre museum and is supporting the following actions: the Internet website of the museum, the digitisation of the prints and drawings department's collection.

 Canson has also sponsored Le Papier à l'œuvre, an exhibition on interaction between paper and artists, which took place from June to September 2011 in the Louvre museum.
 Some works of great artists were done on Canson paper: Nu bleu IV from Henri Matisse and Combustion, mèche noire et traces de brûlures sur papier Canson II from Christian Jaccard, as well as a contemporary work from Dominique de Beir, Le Blanc, c'est la nuit.

-Canson becomes part of F.I.L.A.